JD

 Sell Sell

-Overall, JD has investment merit but also faces multiple challenges.
-Here are the key factors to consider before investing in this stock.
+Overall, JD has investment potential but also faces challenges.
+Here are key factors to weigh before investing.

 Bullish Bullish